The Faults of FICO

 Rent, Telecom, and Utility Data This is valuable data that does not appear on a candidate’s credit report.
 A candidate’s track record for paying these bills on time is an excellent indicator of their creditworthiness.

 FICO research has shown that these types of alternative data add predictive value.
 But to fully utilize this data, it’s important to consider the possibilities of machine learning and Artificial Intelligent tools.
 Given the wide range of unstructured data available from these alternative data sources, machine learning and AI increase the effectiveness of pattern identification and risk assessment.

 The key to unleashing the potential of alternative data lies in combining that new data with the traditional sources, and analyzing this rich, deep data with cutting edge tools.

-Trust Science has developed a scoring solution that incorporates the collection of consent-based social and mobile data with traditional and alternative financial data into next generation risk models.
+Trust Science has developed a scoring solution that incorporates the collection of consent-based alternative data with traditional financial data into next generation risk models.

 - Quovo, “Enriching credit scores with alternative data”, https://www.quovo.com/finserv-blog/insights/enriching-credit-scoring-with-alternative-data/